Advice > Data

 • How would you do an A/B test on a new metric to see if it truly captures meaningful social interactions?

-Data scientists devote a lot of their time to creating products and solving problems that are endlessly complex and constantly evolving.
-So your interviewer may test your ability to build innovative algorithms that improve and remain accurate over time.
+Data scientists must develop services and solve problems that are endlessly complex and constantly evolving.
+So your interviewer will test your ability to build innovative algorithms that improve and remain accurate over time.

 • Why use feature selection?
 (Solution)